-Snapshot : Writing about marketing is a valuable habit.
-It helps us research new topics, organise our ideas and share our marketing knowledge.
-As a writing topic, marketing has a rich seam of sub-topics you can mine for ideas, inspiration and insights.
-In this article, we explain how writing about marketing can make you better at both writing and marketing.
+Why read this? : We like writing about marketing as it helps us research new topics, organise our ideas and share knowledge.
+Read this for a selection of writing ideas, inspiration and insights we’ve learned about marketing.
+Learn how writing about marketing gives you a fresh perspective on both writing and marketing.

 The marketing world is a noisy place, isn’t it?